jtgi/DRIP20/README.md

 This is the base implementation of ERC20 tokens that support dripping.
 So, these are things you should know:

 There is no `maxSupply` or global `stopDripping` function.
-I designed this with a game in mind where the game economy continues to grow and currency inflates.
-Think about Maplestory or Axie Infinity, their in game currency doesn't have a `maxSupply` or prevent wallets from earning because that would stunt game growth and worsen playability.
+I initially designed this for a game where the game economy continues to grow and inflate.
+Think about Maplestory or Axie Infinity, their in-game currency doesn't have a `maxSupply` because that would stunt game growth and worsen playability (nor does it plan to prevent wallets from earning in the future).
+The economy just continues to grow and inflate as they add users.

-Also, because this is a `base` implementation, I think the implementing contract should define the logic for `maxSupply` or the logic for stopping emissions completely.
-You could probably write some cool functions to stop wallet streaming (since you get gas refunds on this since you're clearing storage).
+Also, because this is a `base` implementation, I believe the implementing contract should define the logic for `maxSupply` or the logic for stopping emissions completely.
+Similarly to OpenZeppelin's base ERC20 implementation, it doesn't specify a `maxSupply` and it's on the implementing contract to add this logic if desired.
+Tbh, You could probably write some cool functions to stop wallet streaming (since you get gas refunds on this since you're clearing storage).

 ## Shoutouts